mszostok/version/docs/troubleshooting.md

 ## Build binary doesn't have default version data

-Your binary doesn't have default version data.
+You might find that your binary doesn't have the default version data.
 For example:

 ```bash
   Version             (devel)